numan98khan/-ig-automator/INTERNAL_FLOW_BUILDER.md

 - `AutomationSession`
   - Runtime session for a live conversation.
   - Stores flow state and is updated to use the latest template version at runtime.
+- `AutomationIntent`
+  - Global intent definitions persisted in Mongo (value + description).
+  - Used by detect-intent nodes + router rule dropdowns in the builder.

 ## DSL Shape